Basic chores could save your home

 FireSmart focuses on what is realistic for you to achieve in order to limit the risk of wildfire to your home.
-Changes within 10 metres of your home will have the biggest impact.
-Make sure that you maintain a 1.5-metre, non-combustible zone around your entire home and any attachments.
-Fire embers may seem small, but they should not be underestimated — 50 per cent of home fires caused by wildfires are started by embers.
+While changes within 10 metres of your home will have significant impact, it’s crucial to maintain a 1.5-metre, non-combustible zone around your entire home and any attachments such as decks.
+Fire embers may seem small and harmless, but the reality is that 50% of home ignitions caused by wildfires are started by embers.

-Start by making changes to your home and then work your way outwards.
-Some renovations and upgrades may be costly or time consuming, but focus on what is realistic for you to achieve and start incorporating FireSmart principles into your long-term home planning.
-Adopting FireSmart landscaping practices can make a difference in how and where embers from a wildland fire are able to accumulate or establish.
+To reduce the risk of ember-based ignition for your property, start by working directly on the home and then work your way outwards.
+Some renovations and upgrades may be costly or require a lot of time, but you can start by focusing on what is easily attainable for you and your home.
+Adopting FireSmart landscaping practices can make a significant difference in how and where embers from a wildland fire accumulate, potentially saving your home.

-Wildfire follows a path from a forest or grassland to your home.
-A FireSmart yard means taking small steps to:
+Wildfire can follow a path from a forest or grassland to your home.
+FireSmarting your yard means taking small steps to:

-- Increase your home’s ability to withstand wildfire by breaking continuity of your plants
+- Increase your home’s ability to withstand wildfire by breaking the continuity of your plants.

-- Make smart choices for trees, plants, shrubs, and grass
+- Make informed choices for trees, plants, shrubs, and grass.